cns-iu/hra-hackathon-data/output-data/README.md

 # HRA Kidney Disease Atlas 0.0.1

 HRAlit is part of the Human Reference Atlas (HRA) <https://humanatlas.io> and published in the HRA Knowledge Graph (HRA-KG).
-HRAlit 0.0.1 was generated on Fri Aug 29 14:03:09 EDT 2025.
+HRAlit 0.0.1 was generated on Sat Aug 30 07:52:59 EDT 2025.
 Users should use the data published to the HRA-KG at <https://lod.humanatlas.io/graph/hra-kidney-disease-atlas/0.0.1/>.

 Primary outputs which make up the official HRAlit: